Raytto/news-collector/docs/db/db.spec.md

 - `publish` is stored as TEXT to allow ISO timestamps and coarse strings from sources that lack precise times.
 For ISO-8601 values, lexicographic order matches chronological order.
 - Scripts attempt to normalize times to ISO-8601 UTC when possible; otherwise keep the original string.
+- During collection, the manager validates publish values and prints hints when missing or non‑standard (e.g., "[时间缺失]" / "[时间非标准]") to help fix scrapers.
 - `category` is optional and may be empty for historical rows; the manager will add the column automatically if missing (via `ALTER TABLE`) and insert values for new rows when provided by scrapers.

 ## Migration Note